Tunisian troops fire tear gas at protesters

-SILIANA, Tunisia (Reuters) - Tunisian security forces fired tear gas and live rounds into the air on Saturday to try to disperse thousands of protesters in a town that has seen days of clashes over economic hardship.
+SILIANA, Tunisia (Reuters) - Tunisian security forces fired tear gas and live rounds into the air on Saturday to try to disperse several thousand protesters in a town that has seen clashes throughout the week over economic problems in the North African state.

-National guard forces belonging to the Interior Ministry fired tear gas and rounds from inside armored personnel carriers in the town of Siliana, southwest of Tunis.
+National guard forces belonging to the Interior Ministry fired tear gas and rounds from inside armored personnel carriers in the town of Siliana, northwest of Tunis on the edge of the Sahara desert.

 “Get out, get out!”, “With our blood and soul we sacrifice ourselves for you, Siliana” and “Siliana will be the graveyard of the Ennahda party” the protesters, who numbered about 3,000, chanted while throwing stones at security forces.

-The Islamist Ennahda party that won Tunisia’s first post-Arab Spring election last year is struggling to revive the economy of the north African state due to lower trade with the crisis-hit euro zone.
+The Islamist Ennahda party that won Tunisia’s first post-Arab Spring election last year is struggling to revive the economy due to lower trade with the crisis-hit euro zone.

 Disputes also continue between secularists and hardline Salafi Islamists over the future direction of the country.